 - Continue to increase the dose until reaching 7 capsules or when you feel warmth in your stomach whichever occurs first.
 A feeling of warmth in the stomach means that you have taken too many capsules for that meal, and you need to take one less tablet for that meal size.
 It is a good idea to try the larger dose again at another meal to make sure that it was the HCl that caused the warmth and not something else.

-- After you have found that the largest dose that you can take at your large meals without feeling any warmth, maintain that dose at all of meals of similar size.
+- What you are trying to find out is the largest dose that you can take without feeling any warmth.
+Once you find that out, maintain that dose at all of meals of similar size.
 You will need to take less at smaller meals.

-- When taking a number of capsules, it is best to take them throughout the meal.
+- When taking a number of capsules, spread them out through the meal for best results.

-- As your stomach begins to regain the ability to produce the amount of HCl needed to properly digest your food, you will notice the warm feeling again and will have to cut down the dose level.
+- As your stomach begins to regain the ability to produce the amount of HCl needed to properly digest your food, you will notice the warm feeling again and will have to cut down the number of capsules.

 Digestive Enzymes to the Rescue

 While our own body produces digestive enzymes, it may not be enough especially in older adults.
 Aging leads to actual structural changes in the pancreas as well as reduced output of digestive enzymes, often leading to impaired digestion and symptoms ranging from minor gas, pain, nausea, and bloating to severe malabsorption and malnutrition.